 AIPMT 2015 was tough for medical aspirants.
 First the paper leak, then supreme court canceled the AIPMT exam and asked CBSE to reconduct the exam.
-The paper leak also affected the moral of the students.
+The paper leak also affected the morale of the students.

 The question is, Could AIPMT 2015 leak have been averted?